squidfunk/mkdocs-material/docs/setup/extensions/python-markdown.md

 [:octicons-tag-24: 1.0.0 – present][Footnotes support]

-The [Footnotes] extension allows to define footnotes inline with the content, which are then rendered after the content of the Markdown document.
+The [Footnotes] extension allows to define footnotes inline with the content, which are then rendered after the Markdown content of a document.
 Enable it via `mkdocs.yml`:

 ``` yaml